sybrew/the-seo-framework/readme.txt

 	-> This all appears to be aimed at social media profiles, not as much WordPress profiles...
 TODO make issue https://wordpress.org/support/topic/use-wordpress-title-instead-of-seo-title-for-breadcrumbs-option/#post-17266022.
 TODO remove ping_bing.
-TODO add cursor:pointer to TSF's tabs (settings and post meta).
-	- This way of showing tabs is being phased out by WP. https://core.trac.wordpress.org/ticket/59733 TODO make timestamp setting 1 also include SECONDS.
+TODO make timestamp setting 1 also include SECONDS.
 	-> Then, via the API, also apply this to Articles.
 	-> https://wordpress.org/support/topic/suggestions-for-improving-the-plugin-2/#post-17397987